 STV journalists walk out over proposed job cuts and changes to news programme

-Reporters from the broadcasters Glasgow and Aberdeen offices have taken strike action.
+Reporters from the broadcasters Glasgow and Aberdeen offices are taking strike action.

 Journalists at STV have walked out as part of a dispute over changes to news programmes in the north of Scotland.